 |Operating income||Revenues||Operating Margin|

-Over the years operating margins pretty high.
-Indeed ‘s operating or the percentage of that are represented by operating income has gone from 28% in 2013 to 24% in 2017.managed to keep its
+Over the years Google managed to keep its operating margins pretty high.
+Indeed Google‘s operating margins or the percentage of revenues that are represented by operating income has gone from 28% in 2013 to 24% in 2017.

 Google cost structure evolution